seqan/seqan3/doc/tutorial/sequence_file/index.md

 | EMBL        | seqan3::format_embl  |   `.embl`                                         |

-You can access the valid file extension via the `file_extensions` member variable in a format:

-\snippet doc/tutorial/sequence_file/sequence_file_snippets.cpp file_extensions

-You can also customise this list if you want to allow different or additional file extensions:
+You can access the valid file extensions via the `file_extensions` member variable in a format and you can also customise this list if you want to allow different or additional file extensions:

-\snippet doc/tutorial/sequence_file/sequence_file_snippets.cpp modify_file_extensions
+\snippet doc/tutorial/sequence_file/sequence_file_file_extensions.cpp main

 # Fields {#section_sequence_files}

 The Sequence file abstraction supports reading three different fields:

-  1. seqan3::field::seq
+  1. seqan3::sequence_record::sequence
-  2. seqan3::field::id
+  2. seqan3::sequence_record::id
-  3. seqan3::field::qual
+  3. seqan3::sequence_record::base_qualities

-The three fields are retrieved by default (and in that order!).
+The three fields are retrieved by default.
-This is more advanced than what we cover here, but if you are still interested you can take a look at the tutorial \ref tutorial_sam_file which introduces reading a file with custom selected fields.

 # Reading a sequence file

 You can include the SeqAn sequence file functionality with:

-\snippet doc/tutorial/sequence_file/sequence_file_snippets.cpp include
+\snippet doc/tutorial/sequence_file/sequence_file_record_range.cpp include

 ## Construction

 At first, you need to construct a seqan3::sequence_file_input object that handles file access.
-In most cases you construct from a file name:
+In most cases, you construct from a file name, but you can also construct a sequence file object directly from a stream (e.g. std::cin or std::stringstream), but then you need to know your format beforehand:

-\include test/snippet/io/sequence_file/sequence_file_input_template_deduction.cpp
+\snippet doc/tutorial/sequence_file/sequence_file_filename_construction.cpp main

 All template parameters of the seqan3::sequence_file_input are automatically deduced, even the format!
 We **detect the format by the file name extension**.
 The file extension in the example above is `.fasta` so we choose the seqan3::format_fasta.

-You can also construct a sequence file object directly from a stream (e.g. std::cin or std::stringstream), but then you need to know your format beforehand:

-\snippet doc/tutorial/sequence_file/sequence_file_snippets.cpp construct_from_cin

 ### File traits {#section_file_traits}